oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Deprecated License Identifier
 <deprecated-license-identifier>
-It MUST be tested that all license identifier and exceptions used are not deprecated.
+It SHALL be tested that all license identifier and exceptions used are not deprecated.
 This SHALL be tested for the SPDX license list and AboutCode's "ScanCode LicenseDB".
 The test MAY be skipped for other license inventoring entities.